Updated May 19, 2023

-7. Not much of specialized skillset is needed to get started with it.
+7. Not much of a specialized skill set is needed to get started with it.

 - It enabled faster delivery of reports to businesses.

 - It allows XML-based report definition where you can render your reports directly.
 Apart from XML, there are other rendering options as well, like HTML, CSV, etc.

 - It is resource-consuming if you ARE RUNNING LARGE REPORTS.
 It may consume much of your server resources.

 - It runs only on Windows, which thereby causes some limitations to its usage.

 - Its interface is becoming outdated.

 - Upgrading SSRS poses a difficult task.

-5. Parameters are needed by reports in order to be accepted by the user.
+Reports need 5.
+Parameters in order to be accepted by the user.

 6. Power BI, yet another reporting tool from Microsoft, is taking over SSRS.

 - The output you desire determines the disabling of certain features.
 For example, if you output HTML, no pagination would be available.
 Similarly, drill-down options are not provided for XML and CSV.

 8. It will not allow adding page number in the body of the report.